krakjoe/parallel/README.md

     * Shall construct a new Runtime
     * @throws \parallel\Runtime\Error                       if the thread could not be created
     * @throws \parallel\Runtime\Error\Bootstrap             if bootstrapping failed
-    * Note: any Error leaves the Runtime unusable
     **/
     public function __construct(string $bootstrap = null);

     /**
     * Shall schedule a task for execution passing optional arguments
-    * @throws \parallel\Runtime\Error                       if Runtime is unusable
     * @throws \parallel\Runtime\Error\Closed                if Runtime was closed
     * @throws \parallel\Runtime\Error\IllegalFunction       if task was created from internal function
     * @throws \parallel\Runtime\Error\IllegalInstruction    if task contains illegal instructions: